simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore.md

     * Set the `spring.ai.vectorstore.pgvector.index-type` to HNSW.
     * Set the `spring.ai.vectorstore.pgvector.distance-type` to COSINE_DISTANCE.
     * Set the `spring.ai.vectorstore.pgvector.dimensions` based on the the underlying model you are using
+        * For Spring AI's internal embedding model, use 384.
-        * For AWS/Bedrock/Cohere, use 384
+        * For AWS/Bedrock/Cohere, use 1024
         * For OpenAI's text-embedding-ada-002, use 1536
         * If you make a mistake here, don't worry.
 The error message will tell you the correct #.
 Delete and restart the DB with the revised number.